PRISHIta123/Cyber_Security_Project/README.md

 **Signature**

-To ensure that every transaction is unique, it is signed with a signature is generated using the private and public key and calculated hash for a block, using the elliptic library (based on elliptic curve cryptography).
+To ensure that every transaction is unique, it is signed with a signature which is generated using the private and public key and calculated hash for a block, using the elliptic library (based on elliptic curve cryptography).
 This is also used as a security measure to authenticate every transaction.
-The following image describes a transaction of 10 crytocurrency units from the genesis block, and a reception of 100 cryptocurrency units by the genesis block.
+The following image describes a transaction of 10 cryptocurrency units from the genesis block, and a reception of 100 cryptocurrency units by the genesis block.

 ```let smashingCoin = new CryptoBlockchain();